ijkode/sorting-visualizer/README.md

 # Sorting Visualizer

-This program creates random array with numbers in range of 100 and demonstrates some sorting algorithm with live graphs.
+This program creates random array with numbers in range of 100 and demonstrates some sorting algorithms with live graphs.

 How to use: